Spotlight on Penny Street Collectables

 What are you excited about in the months and years ahead?

 As for the years ahead, I am hoping to discover new artists and more exciting finds to sell in my shop.
-We had a special visit/valuation day from Antiques Road Trip expert, David Harper last year and discussed featuring on the Antiques Road Trip programme and pencilled in more valuation days for after the pandemic.
+We had a special visit/valuation day from Antiques Road Trip expert, David Harper 2 years ago and discussed featuring on the Antiques Road Trip programme and pencilled in more valuation days in the near future.

 What’s the most interesting piece you’ve stocked?